 Whether I’m teaching a course, public speaking, or a guest on a podcast, what I most often hear is that people enjoy my energy.

 I bring my passion to everything data.

 Kristen Kehrer - Data Moves Me

-If you hang around data science groups in LinkedIn you may have heard of her already, but if not, she is someone that you ought to be following.
+If you hang around Data Science groups in LinkedIn you may have heard of her already, but if not, she is someone that you ought to be following.

-Kristen has created a video course called Up-Level Your Résumé, and she takes you through the 7 most important steps to getting that highly-paid data science job you've had your eye on.
+Kristen has created a video course called Up-Level Your Résumé, and she takes you through the 7 most important steps to getting that highly-paid Data Science job you've had your eye on.

-1. The Layout of Your CV
+Step 1 - The Layout of Your Data Science CV

 Have you ever heard of ATS, the Application Tracking System?
 Nope, me neither.